 Note: they won’t let you go out in the kayaks if the weather is bad, so maybe book the kayaks for the beginning of any stay in Auckland, just in case they have to cancel you – it’ll give you time to rearrange.

 Is there anything else to do on Goat Island?

 The selling point of the area is the marine life so, you’re looking at all pursuits aquatic!

 You can snorkel – masks and fins are available for hire or you can bring your own.
 It’s a big dive site but, if you’re with someone who doesn’t want to get their feet wet, there is a glass-bottomed boat that goes out three times a day when the weather is conducive to viewing.
 It costs $30 per person for the 45-minute trip.
 Here’s where to book and check if they are sailing.

 We didn’t stop in Leigh this trip as we had to hit the nearby town of Matakana, famous for its yummy gastropub and artistic toilets.
-And yes, there’s another post coming on those soon too.
-Sign up via the comments form below if you want it in your inbox as soon as it’s posted.
+Yes, toilets – read more about how to spend a great day in Matakana here.

 Sharing is Caring

 Like this post?
 Then why not share it on social media – the seal will always nudge your kayak if you do.